Unique Continuation for the Magnetic Schr\"odinger Equation: Unique-continuation property and the Hohenberg--Kohn theorem

 and each component of $ A$ belongs to $L_\mathrm{loc}^{3N}(\mathbb R^{3N})$, then $\psi$ is identically zero.

-Such results are used by Lammert \cite{Lammert2016}, particularly in his Theorem~5.1, to give a mathematically precise proof of the Hohenberg--Kohn theorem.
+Such results are used by Lammert \cite{Lammert2018}, particularly in his Theorem~5.1, to give a mathematically precise proof of the Hohenberg--Kohn theorem~\cite{Hohenberg1964} in DFT including the UCP as remarked by Lieb~\cite{Lieb1983}.
 Yet he does not consider magnetic fields and the constraints are very susceptible to the particle-number.
-On the other side, the treatment of Lammert allows singular potential even in the case of high particle numbers, since the $L^{n/2}_\mathrm{loc}$ constraint applies to a domain $\Omega \subseteq \mathbb{R}^3$ that is connected and of full measure.
-This way the singularities at the position of the nuclei in the case of a molecular Coulomb Hamiltonian can be simply removed from the domain.
 A recent effort by Garrigue \cite{Garrigue2018} removed the dependence on particle numbers for the constraints on the scalar potential by exploiting their specific shape in the context of many-body (molecular) Hamiltonians.

-We here obtain results that are adapted to the many-body Schr\"odinger equation in a similar fashion and that furthermore include vector potentials, using the work of Kurata \cite{Kurata2} and Regbaoui \cite{Regbaoui}.
-This means that the specific structure of the potentials in \eqref{HN} is exploited.
-The main result (Corollary~\ref{cor:atoms}) that includes the singular Coulomb potentials of atoms and molecules is formulated in terms of the Kato class $K_\mathrm{loc}^n$, and its generalization $K_\mathrm{loc}^{n,\delta}$, with $n=3$ and $n=6$ (see Definition \ref{kato} below).
+Ref.~\cite{Garrigue2018} also contains a rigorous proof of the Hohenberg--Kohn theorem including all the mathematical details for potentials $v\in L_\mathrm{loc}^p(\mathbb R^3)$, $p>2$.